Sketch Animation: State-of-the-art Report: Datasets and evaluation metrics

-Temporal coherence evaluates the smoothness and consistency of the animation sequence.
-It assures the drastic pose change between consecutive frames that helps to avoid jittery or abrupt transitions.
-Temporal consistency metrics are essential for evaluating smooth, non-jitter, and realistic animation flows from one frame to the next. \\ \paragraph*{Optical flow consistency} It measures the motion in a generated sequence that matches the ground-truth sequence.
-It compares the generated video's estimated optical flow and the apparent motion of objects between frames to the ground-truth.
-A lower difference indicates smoother, more consistent motion. \paragraph*{Temporal warping error} This metric checks explicitly for frame-to-frame smoothness that quantifies how much a pixel's location deviates from its predicted path across consecutive frames.
-A low error suggests the animation is free from jitter or drastic change. \paragraph*{Fréchet video distance (FVD)} Similar to FID, FVD is a metric for evaluating the realism of video sequences.
+\paragraph*{Fréchet video distance (FVD)} Similar to FID, FVD~\cite{unterthiner2019fvd} is a metric for evaluating the realism of video sequences.
 It measures the distance between the feature distributions of real and generated videos.
-A low FVD score indicates that the generated video sequence is visually and temporally realistic, capturing the actual dynamics of real motion. \\
+A low FVD score indicates that the generated video sequence is visually and temporally realistic, capturing the actual dynamics of real motion.